Arnold Lunn: Marriages

 Lady Mabel Lunn died on 4 March 1959.

 Two years later, on 18 April 1961, Lunn married Phyllis Holt-Needham.
 In the early 1930s, Lunn was on the point of advertising for a secretary when his wife told him that she had found the perfect secretary for him, the niece of a friend of hers.
 As his wife had made up her mind, all that remained was for Lunn to demonstrate his "manly independence by a formal interview before engaging her candidate for the job."
 Two days later "a rather shy-looking young woman" was ushered into his office, Phyllis Holt-Needham.
 An account of the interview is given in Lunn's book Memory to Memory.
 At the time Lunn was exchanging controversial letters with J. B. S. Haldane, published later under the title Science and the Supernatural.
-Phyllis, who was an agnostic and very familiar with modern attacks on Christianity, confidently expected that Haldane would demolish Lunn, and was "both surprised and annoyed" by his inability to do so.
+According to Lunn, Phyllis, who was an agnostic and very familiar with modern attacks on Christianity, confidently expected that Haldane would demolish Lunn, and was "both surprised and annoyed" when she felt that Haldane has been unable to do so.
 Her first reaction was to find fault with Haldane as a controversialist and to be "unduly complimentary" about Lunn's controversial talents.
 Gradually, however, she began to suspect that it was the weakness of Haldane's case which enabled Lunn to get the better of his "intellectual superior," and this was the first step in her return to the Christian faith.

 Although Phyllis was only mildly keen on skiing and never an accomplished practitioner, she was Assistant Editor to Lunn of the British Ski Year Book.
 In recognition, the Club elected her an Honorary Member.

 Not long before his first wife died, Lunn wrote, she "confided to a friend that if anything ever happened to her, Phyllis would take me on, and few second marriages have been so warmly welcomed by the husband's children and friends, and for less obvious reasons by the husband's hostesses."